Malvern Wells

 Malvern Wells is a village and civil parish south of Great Malvern in the Malvern Hills district of Worcestershire, England.
 The parish, once known as South Malvern, was formed in 1894 from parts of the civil parishes of Hanley Castle, Welland, and the former parish of Great Malvern, and owes its development to the 19th-century boom years of Malvern as a spa town.
 Malvern Wells is a centre of commercial bottling of Malvern water.
 The population of the parishes of Malvern Wells and Little Malvern was recorded in 2011 as 3,196.

+Etymology

+The name Malvern is first attested in a charter of around 1030, as Mælfern, and then in the Domesday Book of 1086 as Malferna.
+The name derives from the Common Brittonic words that survive in modern Welsh as moel ("bare") and bryn ("hill"); thus it once meant "bare hill".
+The name perhaps applied originally to the hill now called Worcester Beacon, after which Great Malvern and later Little Malvern, West Malvern, and the Malvern Hills were then named.
+The name Malvern Wells takes its name from these places, first being attested in 1831.

 Location

 Malvern Wells lies on the eastern slopes of the Malvern Hills south of Great Malvern (the town centre of Malvern) and north of Little Malvern.
 It takes its name from the Malvern water issuing from springs on the hills, principally from the Holy Well and the Eye Well.
 The northern end of the parish includes the Wyche Cutting, the historic salt route pass through the hills, which form the border between the counties of Herefordshire (on the western side) and Worcestershire.
 The actual cutting through the granite hill face is at a height of 856 feet above sea level.

 The northern part of the parish includes the "Fruitlands" housing estate.
 In the southern part of the parish is the settlement of Upper Welland and in the western part the settlements of Upper Wyche and Lower Wyche.
 To the east of the village of Malvern Wells and also in the parish is the Three Counties Showground.